mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 Properly handled, it can be used to lead the Travellers by the nose to a specific destination.
-To do this, the Referee must be the one to make all trade and speculation dice rolls (and in secret) and must be willing to ignore some results in favour of those that further the cause.
+To do this, the Referee must be the one to make all trade and speculation dice rolls (and in secret) and must be willing to ignore some results in favor of those that further the cause.

 Let us look at District 268 in the Spinward Marches as an example.
 The Travellers have a far trader and start at Mertactor, at the end of the trade